dillagr/dillagr.github.io/port-forwarding/index.md

 ![helium-hotspot-relayed.png](https://dillagr.github.io/port-forwarding/PLDT-HG180U/helium-hotspot-relayed.png)

-¬
+<br>&nbsp;

 ## **_Connect To Your Router_**

 Open either Chrome, Edge, or your favorite browser.
 You will need to open two (2) tabs.
-On the first tab, this address or URL:
+On the first tab, use this address or URL:

 ```
 https://192.168.1.1/cgi-bin/enablesuser.cgi?enable=1